Leopard20/All-In-One-Command-Menu/README.md

 1. Remember the limitations of the mod.
 This mod uses simple CommandingMenus and not all features can be implemented.
 2. Create a Feature Request in the issues section, and mention the changes you want to make.
 3. Make minimal changes to the original scripts (those made by WindWalking)

+# Build Instructions:
+**Required Tools:**
+ARMA Tools

+**Build Steps:**
+Building is fairly straight-forward and no different that making other ARMA mods.
+1. Convert the folder `AIO_AIMENU` to .pbo using ARMA Tools.
+2. Create a folder called `@AIO_AIMenu`, and inside this folder create another folder called `addons`.
+3. Place the .pbo file inside the `addons folder`.
+4. Move the `AIO_AIMENU` folder to your ARMA 3 installation directory.